Pixeluted/KrampUI/README.md

 ## Q&A
 ### Where is the scripts and autoexec folder?
-It's located at ``%appdata%/KrampUI``, or just press the folder icon on the UI and navigate one folder up.
+It's located in the same directory as KrampUI exe is.

-### Ro-Exec updated, how do I select a new loader?
+### Synapse Z updated, how do I select a new loader?
-Click the settings menu, and then press "Update Loader" in order to select a new loader.
+Simply replace the loader in the directory

 ### I don't see the UI, how do I fix it?
 Perhaps your computer doesn't have Microsoft Edge Webview installed.</br>
 Install it from <a href="https://developer.microsoft.com/en-us/microsoft-edge/webview2" target="_blank">here</a> (scroll down & install Evergreen Bootstrapper), and see if that fixes your issue.

-### It's injected, why is the title gray and the inject button disabled?
-You're probably in the Roblox menu, for the UI to recognize it's connected, join a game.

 ### How to fix it injecting but not executing scripts?
-It's probably a issue with Ro-Exec.
-It's advised to wait until you load into game before injecting.
+It's probably a issue with Synapse Z. It's advised to wait until you load into game before injecting.

-### What is the randomized executable stored in %appdata%/KrampUI?
-That's the loader you've selected.
-You may delete it or replace it, but it's advised to use the Settings menu instead.

 ## Found a bug?
 Feel free to let us know, contact one of our team members: